wp-plugins/catablog/readme.txt

 Login to the Admin section of your WordPress blog and go to the CataBlog section by clicking its icon right below the comments section.
 Now you can click "Add New" next to the page title or in the CataBlog menu section.

+= Where can I learn more about CataBlog? =

+goto http://catablog.illproductions.net and read the documentation.

 == Changelog ==

+= 0.8.1 =
+* Memory leak fix, the plugin is much efficient with system resources and memory.
+* Now the plugin automatically creates the wp-content/uploads directory on installation if it doesn't exist.

 = 0.8 =
 * Stable release candidate